edsonayllon/MERN-Authentication/README.md

   - [ ] Add roles to user schema
   - [ ] Create system to test roles
 - [ ] Verify accounts with Email verification
-- [ ] Add user page that can update email and username in mongodb
+- [ ] Add user page that can update email and username, password in mongodb

 ## 3 | Getting Started